 Research » MRA Research Awards

 MRA supports both individual investigator and collaborative team projects focused on translational, innovative research that will impact the prevention, diagnosis, staging, and treatment of melanoma in the near and intermediate future.
+Since its founding, MRA has provided more than $67 million for melanoma research.

 |Young Investigator Awards aim to attract early career scientists with novel ideas into melanoma research, thereby recruiting and supporting the next generation of melanoma researchers.
 Young Investigators are scientists within four years of their first academic faculty appointment.
 A mentorship commitment from a senior investigator is required.|